Call for Papers: “The Law of COVID-19: Courts, Education, and Civil Rights”

 A Virtual Symposium on a Legal Movement to Address Past Wrongs

 Streamed via Zoom from Elon University School of Law

-Final papers will be due by July 1, 2020, for both presentation at the symposium and publication in the symposium issue of the 2021 Elon Law Review.
+Final papers will be due by Friday, July 1, 2022, for both presentation at the symposium and publication in the symposium issue of the 2022 Elon Law Review.